Juan Santamaría: Participation in the Filibuster War

-The war began when William Walker, an American filibuster, or person engaged in unauthorized warfare against a foreign country, overthrew the government of Nicaragua in 1856 and attempted to conquer the other nations in Central America, including Costa Rica, in order to form a private slaveholding empire.
+The war began when William Walker, a United States filibuster, or person engaged in unauthorized warfare against a foreign country, overthrew the government of Nicaragua in 1856 and attempted to conquer the other nations in Central America, including Costa Rica, in order to form a private slaveholding empire.
 Costa Rican President Juan Rafael Mora Porras called upon the general population to take up arms and march north to Nicaragua to fight against the foreign invader.
 This started the Filibuster War.
 Santamaría, a poor laborer and the illegitimate son of a single mother joined the army as a drummer boy.
 The troops nicknamed him "el erizo" ("the hedgehog") on account of his spiked hair.

-After routing a small contingent of Walker's soldiers at Santa Rosa, Guanacaste, the Costa Rican troops continued marching north and reached the city of Rivas, Nicaragua, on April 8, 1856.
+After routing a small contingent of Walker's soldiers at an hacienda called Santa Rosa, Guanacaste, the Costa Rican troops continued marching north and reached the city of Rivas, Nicaragua, on April 8, 1856.
 The battle that ensued is known as the Second Battle of Rivas.
-Combat was fierce and the Costa Ricans were not able to drive Walker's men out of a building near the town center from which they commanded an advantageous firing position.
+Combat was fierce and the Costa Ricans were not able to drive out Walker's men, entrenched in a building near the town center, from which they commanded an advantageous firing position.

 According to the traditional account, on April 11, Salvadoran General José María Cañas suggested that one of the soldiers advance towards the hostel with a torch and set it on fire.
 Some soldiers tried and failed, but Santamaría finally volunteered on the condition that in the event of his death, someone would look after his mother.
 He then advanced and was mortally wounded by enemy fire.
-Before expiring he succeeded, however, in setting fire to the building, thus contributing decisively to the Costa Rican victory at Rivas.
+Before expiring, however, he succeeded in setting fire to the building, thus contributing decisively to the Costa Rican victory at Rivas.

-This account is apparently supported by a petition for a state pension filed in November 1857 by Santamaría's mother, as well as by government documents showing that the pension was granted.
+This account is supported by a petition for a state pension filed in November 1857 by Santamaría's mother, as well as by government documents showing that the pension was granted.
 Various historians, however, have questioned whether the account is accurate and whether Santamaria died under different circumstances.
-At any rate, towards the end of the 19th century, Costa Rican intellectuals and politicians seized on the war against Walker and on the figure of Santamaría for nationalist purposes.
+At any rate, towards the end of the nineteenth century, Costa Rican intellectuals and politicians seized on the war against Walker and on the figure of Santamaría for nationalist purposes.